Project II: Information Centers for Syrian Youth in the North of Jordan

 The YIC will provide training on Internet use, the use of social media tools, the use of information technology for job search, and communication with others, including Jordanians within the community and Syrians elsewhere in Jordan.
 Over half of the nearly 2,000 pupils attending the school are displaced Syrians, and there are more girls than boys in attendance.

-Provided funding is available, UNESCO may duplicate the activity in the Zaatari refugee camp in northern Jordan by setting up another YIC in an existing UNESCO youth caravan.
+Provided funding is available, UNESCO may duplicate the activity by setting up another YIC.
 It is worth noting that a similar project is being implemented by the UNESCO office in Lebanon under the same fund.